dehypnosis/leaderboard/README.md

 ##### PlayerStore => PlayerMemoryStore

 Firstly, I decoupled the conceipt of `PlayerStore` and the `PlayerLeaderBoard`.
-There might be a ton of utilizations for user identities and game results in Riot Games.
+There might be a lot of utilization for user identities and game results in Riot Games.
 Then naturally there might be a single source of user data like a distributed database which I named `PlayerStore` here in this project.

 So, `PlayerStore` became an abstraction layer for a stateless application which can deal with a remote data source and may don't have a persistent layer inside itself for scalability.
-But here for the demonstration, `PlayerMemoryStore` has been implemented which roughly implements `PlayerStore`... to not to go too far :)
+Here for the demonstration, `PlayerMemoryStore` has been implemented which roughly implements `PlayerStore`... to not to go too far :)

 ##### PlayerStoreConsumer => PlayerLeaderBoard